emptist/scrapper/README.md

 # Build the project
 swift build

-# Run the command-line tool
+# Run the command-line tool using Swift Package Manager
 swift run WebVideoAnalyzer <command> [options]
 ```

+After building, you can also run the compiled binary directly (see the Command-Line Usage section below for the binary command format).

 ## Recent Improvements and Fixes